Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Enter the command:

-After successful assembly, enter the public IP address of the VM in the browser address bar, and the frontend part of the project will appear there, for example – ‘http://PublicIPAddressVM/’ (required – ‘http’, not ‘https’).
+After successful assembly, enter the public IP address of the VM in the browser address bar, the frontend part of the project should appear there, for example - 'http://PublicIPAddressVM/' (required - 'http', not 'https').

 Screen 7.

-13. Installing the backend part of the project and creating .env and .env.prod files.
+13. Installing the backend part of the project and creating the .env and .env.prod files.

 13.1.
 Creating a .env file.